JohanVer/freicar_docs/docs/presentation_rules.md

 ## Hints
 - Make it interesting: Show practical examples of the algorithms you used.
 If there are, show failure cases that illustrate pros and cons of the selected approach.
 - Images and Videos say more than 1000 words.
 - Do not re-explain content that was covered in the lectures.
-If you implemented something outside of the scope of the lecture, feel free to briefly explain it.
+If you implemented something outside the scope of the lecture, feel free to briefly explain it.
 - In what way is your car special and stands out from the other cars?
 ## Grading